Who Are the

-The San are some of the last nomadic hunter-gatherers on earth.
+The San are some of the last nomadic hunter-gatherers or on earth.

-of the Agricultural (or Neolithic) Revolution, all humans were hunter-gatherers.
+of the Agricultural (or Neolithic) Revolution, all humans were forager-gatherers.

-Then, the population of our earth was a mere 10 million!
-The Agriculture
+Then, the human population of our Earth was a mere 10 million!
+The

-Revolution entailed humans first discovering or being introduced
+Agricultural Revolution entailed humans first discovering the way

 results was mankind becoming more sedentary vs. nomadic.
 This led